On the Emergence of Linear Analogies in Word Embeddings: 10. Discussion

 \subsection{Data, code availability, and compute budget}

-The code used to produce the model results is included in the supplementary, Wikipedia co-occurrence statistics, and figures are included in the supplementary information.
+The code used to produce the model results, Wikipedia co-occurence statistics, and figures is available on GitHub at \url{https://github.com/DJKorchinski/linear-analogies-word-embedding-reproduction} and in the supplementary files.
 All simulations together run in under 150 minutes on an Nvidia H100.

+\begin{ack} D. J. Korchinski acknowledges financial support from the Natural Sciences and Engineering Research Council of Canada (NSERC PDF - 587940 - 2024).
+D. Karkada thanks Google DeepMind and BAIR for funding support.
+This work was supported by the Simons Foundation through the Simons Collaboration on the Physics of Learning and Neural Computation (Award ID: SFI-MPS-POL-00012574-05), PIs Bahri and Wyart. \end{ack}